s-puget/B2B-Customer-Clustering/README.md

 3. **Merging Data**: Integrating multiple tables to form a comprehensive client dataset.
 4. **Clustering Analysis**: Applying machine learning techniques to segment clients.

-## Notebooks
+## Clustering Notebook

-The project consists of four main Jupyter notebooks:

-1. **transactions_exploration.ipynb**
-   - EDA on transaction data.

-2. **google_analytics_exploration.ipynb**
-   - EDA and feature engineering on website interaction data.
-   - Outputs a processed dataset: `client_summary_segmentation.csv`.

-3. **client_product_transaction_exploration.ipynb**
-   - EDA and feature engineering on client, product, and transaction data.
-   - Outputs a processed dataset: `client_transaction_product_file.csv`.

-4. **clustering.ipynb** (Main focus of my contribution)
-   - Merges `client_summary_segmentation.csv` and `client_transaction_product_file.csv` on `client_id` to create a unified dataset.
+The main notebook of the project is **clustering.ipynb**.
+This notebook serves as the core of the analysis, bringing together processed data from previous steps.
+It merges `client_summary_segmentation.csv` and `client_transaction_product_file.csv` on `client_id` to create a unified dataset.

-   - Performs EDA and additional feature engineering.
-   - Develops and refines clustering models.
-   - Evaluates and interprets clustering results.
+After conducting exploratory data analysis (EDA) and additional feature engineering, the focus shifts to developing and refining clustering models.
+The notebook evaluates different clustering techniques, interprets the results, and provides insights into client segmentation.

 ## Clustering Methodology